akhilsonga/CricketAPI/README.md

 - Basic Profile of the Cricketer
 - Detailed Career details of a cricketer
+- Profile of all players in the Squad based on the tour
 - Ball By Ball analysis for any match
 - Images of the cricketer